razerofficial/ue4-plugin-razer-sdk/README.md

 ### RequestPurchase

 `RequestPurchase` initiates a purchase for the logged in user given the `identifier` and `product type`.
 The `product type` can be `ENTITLEMENT` or `CONSUMABLE`.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK/RequestPurchase` function takes a `FString` for the `identifier` and `product type` parameters.
 Entitlements and consumables need to correspond to the items that were created in the [developer portal](https://devs.ouya.tv).
 The `OnSuccess` delegate is invoked if the operation completes successfully.
 The `OnFailure` delegate is invoked if the operation failed.
 The `OnCancel` delegate is invoked if the operation was canceled.
 The `OnSuccess` delegate receives a `FRazerSDK_PurchaseResult` structures.
 The `FRazerSDK_PurchaseResult` structure provides the `Identifier` that was just purchased by the logged in user.
+The `OnFailure` delegate will be invoked if the user is not logged in.

 ![image_6](image-md/image_6.png)

 ### RequestReceipts

 `RequestReceipts` returns all the `ENTITLEMENT` receipts for the logged in user.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK/RequestReceipts` function takes only the delegate result parameters.
 The `OnSuccess` delegate is invoked if the operation completes successfully.
 The `OnFailure` delegate is invoked if the operation failed.
 The `OnCancel` delegate is invoked if the operation was canceled.
 The `OnSuccess` delegate receives an array of `FRazerSDK_Receipt` structures.
 The `FRazerSDK_Receipt` structure provides the `Identifier`, `LocalPrice`, and several other fields.
+The `OnFailure` delegate will be invoked if the user is not logged in.

 ![image_7](image-md/image_7.png)